pixyzehn/pixyzehn.com/_posts/2016-12-10-swifty-week-3.md

 ---

 Hi!
 This is the 3rd swifty week.
 Time flies so fast!
 The App Store's Holidays will be December 23 to 27 (Pacific Time).
 We'll have a busy week more than usual.
-By the way, I'm very excited attending [try!Swift Tokyo 2017](https://www.tryswift.co/tokyo/en){:target="_blank"}.
-If you have a chance to go the conference, give me a call :+1:
+By the way, I'm very excited to attend [try!Swift Tokyo 2017](https://www.tryswift.co/tokyo/en){:target="_blank"}.
+If you have a chance to go the conference, feel free to talk to me :+1:

 Congrats :tada: - [Best of 2016](https://developer.apple.com/app-store/best-of-2016/){:target="_blank"}